CorneliusKluge/DankiDemAnki/README.md

 ## Creating new DankiDemAnki cards
 * To make working with Anki more user friendly, I'd encourage you to use a consistent style when creating new cards.
 * Use as few highlighting as possible, but as much as needed.
+When editing, press Ctrl+Shift+X for HTML editor.
 * Try to use different approaches to the medium.
 Don't always write "Wie lautet die Definition von x?", try to get creative when possible!
 * Use images, videos, helpful internet ressources!
 A picture often says more than a thousand words. :)
 * I myself haven't done so yet, but don't be afraid of using different card layouts (instead of only front and backside)!